juanelas/bigint-crypto-utils/README.md

 ### randBits(bitLength, [forceLength]) ⇒ <code>Promise.&lt;(Buffer\|Uint8Array)&gt;</code>
 Secure random bits for both node and browsers.
 Node version uses crypto.randomFill() and browser one self.crypto.getRandomValues()

+Since version 3.0.0 this is an async function and a new randBitsSync function has been added.
+If you are migrating from version 2 call randBitsSync instead.

 **Kind**: global function
 **Returns**: <code>Promise.&lt;(Buffer\|Uint8Array)&gt;</code> - A Promise that resolves to a Buffer/UInt8Array (Node.js/Browser) filled with cryptographically secure random bits
+**Since**: 3.0.0

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |